Modern coastal California single-family rental home on a tree-lined residential street in Orange County

 Supported by comparable sales, income approach, or professional appraisal.

 For coastal California rental owners, the 2026 assessment year presents a unique window.
-Insurance non-renewals have made certain oceanfront and coastal-bluff properties functionally less liquid.
-Climate-disclosure narratives and short-term-rental restrictions have compressed comparable sales in micro-markets from Newport Beach to Santa Barbara.
+Insurance non-renewals have made certain oceanfront and coastal-bluff properties functionally less liquid, while climate-disclosure narratives and short-term-rental restrictions have compressed comparable sales in micro-markets from Newport Beach to Santa Barbara.
 The owners who file in 2026 are the ones who will capture tax savings while the market digests these headwinds.

 The constitutional mandate is straightforward.
 Article XIIIA, Section 2(b) requires that "[f]or purposes of subdivision (a), the full cash value means the county assessor's valuation of real property as shown on the 1975–76 tax bill under 'full cash value' or, thereafter, the appraised value of real property when purchased, newly constructed, or a change in ownership has occurred after the 1975 assessment.
 All real property not already assessed up to the 1975–76 tax levels may be reassessed to reflect that valuation."